Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion

-received the B.S. degree in aerospace engineering, in 2010, and the M.S. degree in mechanical engineering, in 2015, from the Technion - Israel Institute of Technology, Haifa, Israel.
+\enlargethispage{-2.8in} \begin{IEEEbiography}[{ }]{Ofer Dagan} received the B.S. degree in aerospace engineering, in 2010, and the M.S. degree in mechanical engineering, in 2015, from the Technion - Israel Institute of Technology, Haifa, Israel.
 He is currently working toward the Ph.D. degree in aerospace engineering with the Ann and H.J.
 Smead Aerospace Engineering Sciences Department, University of Colorado Boulder, Boulder, CO, USA.
 From 2010 to 2018 he was a research engineer in the aerospace industry.
-His research interests include theory and algorithms for decentralized Bayesian reasoning in heterogeneous autonomous systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Nisar R. Ahmed} received the B.S. degree in engineering from Cooper Union, New York City, NY,USA, in 2006 and the Ph.D. degree in mechanical engineering from Cornell University, Ithaca, NY, USA, in 2012.
+His research interests include theory and algorithms for decentralized Bayesian reasoning in heterogeneous autonomous systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Nisar R. Ahmed} received the B.S. degree in engineering from Cooper Union, New York City, NY,USA, in 2006 and the Ph.D. degree in mechanical engineering from Cornell University, Ithaca, NY, USA, in 2012.
 He is an Associate Professor of Autonomous Systems and H. Joseph Smead Faculty Fellow with Ann and H.J.
 Smead Aerospace Engineering Sciences Department, University of Colorado Boulder, Boulder, CO, USA.
 He was also a Postdoctoral Research Associate with Cornell University until 2014.
 His research interests include the development of probabilistic models and algorithms for cooperative intelligence in mixed human–machine teams. \end{IEEEbiography}